velodrome-finance/contracts/SPECIFICATION.md

 ### VeloGovernor

-Standard OpenZeppelin governor for yes/no governance.
-Voting period is 1 week long.
-Implicitly assumes block times of 2 seconds on Optimism (post-Optimism Bedrock deployment).
+Lightly modified from OpenZeppelin's Governor contract.
+Enables governance by using timestamp based voting power from VotingEscrow NFTs.
+Includes support for vetoing of proposals as mitigation against 51% attacks. `proposalHash` has also been modified to include the `proposer` to prevent griefing attacks from proposal frontrunning.

 ### EpochGovernor

-An epoch based governance contract modified lightly from VeloGovernor.
+An epoch based governance contract modified lightly from OpenZeppelin's Governor contract to exclude the `cancel` function.
 It has been modified in such a way that it continues to adhere with OpenZeppelin's `IGovernor` interface.
 Once tail emissions in the `Minter` are turned on, every epoch a proposal can be created to either increase, hold or decrease the Minter's emission for the following epoch.
 The winning decision is selected via simple majority (also known as [plurality](https://en.wikipedia.org/wiki/Plurality_(voting))).
-Implicitly assumes block times of 2 seconds on Optimism (post-Optimism Bedrock deployment).
+Also uses timestamp based voting power from VotingEscrow NFTs.

 Notable changes:
 - No quorum.